Sexual health clinic: Services

 Many clinics provide vaccinations to prevent infections from the hepatitis A and B viruses.

 Young women may receive vaccinations to prevent infection from some strains of the human papillomavirus (HPV).

 Many clinics provide interpreting for the hearing impaired or speakers of other languages.

 Many clinics will help patients tell their sexual contacts if they have a sexually transmitted infection, anonymously if needed.

 Public governmental and non-profit clinics often provide services for free or adjust the fee based on a patient's ability to pay.

 Sexual health clinics often offer services without appointments.
-Some clinics open evenings or weekends.
+Some clinics open on evenings or weekends.
 Some clinics have separate hours or facilities for men and women.
 Some clinics serve only specific populations such as women, men, MSM, youths, LGBT, ethnic groups, the poor, or students.

 Examinations

 With the patient's consent, a clinician will inspect the patient visually and by touch.
 If needed, the clinician will take samples to test for sexually transmitted infections.

 In a private room or space, the patient will partially undress.

 The clinician may inspect the patient's: